 Think of it like this:

-Body Type is your bone structure.
+Body Type is your bone structure, your body composition.

 Fit/Size is your proportion; you may be “regular,” petite, tall, or plus.

-It’s helpful to read about all of the different body types because the more you understand balance and proportion, the easier it will be to get dressed.
+It’s helpful to read about all the different body types because the more you understand balance and proportion, the easier it will be to get dressed.

 The Challenges of a Rectangle Body Shape